pwalsh/openbudgets/docs/guide/features/settings.rst

 OPENBUDGETS_UI
 ~~~~~~~~~~~~~~

-A configuration obejct for the UI.
+A configuration object for the UI.

 OPENBUDGETS_UI = {
     'enable': False,